python/mypy/docs/source/generics.rst

    stack.pop()
    stack.push('x')  # error: Argument 1 to "push" of "Stack" has incompatible type "str"; expected "int"

-Construction of instances of generic types is type checked (Python 3.12):
+Construction of instances of generic types is type checked (Python 3.12 syntax):

 .. code-block:: python